 MANGA: Japanese Partner: MSU Office of University Outreach and Engagement

 GUPPY (Gifted University for Parents and Precocious Youth) is designed to allow young gifted and talented students to spend time at Michigan State University attending classes taught by MSU faculty and staff.
 This GATE program offers young gifted students a variety of accelerated exploratory educational presentations and hands-on experiences in MSU’s laboratories and classrooms.
 Each student participates in a track that has a variety of STEAM-based classes.
 This program is available to students in grades 2-6.

-GUPPY Partners: Michigan State University’s Abram’s Planetarium, NSCL-National Superconducting Cyclotron Laboratory, College of Human Medicine, Learning and Assessment Center, and College of Osteopathic Medicine
+GUPPY Partners: Michigan State University’s Abram’s Planetarium, NSCL-National Superconducting Cyclotron Laboratory, College of Human Medicine, Learning and Assessment Center, Astronomy, Environmental Science, WKAR, IMPACT 89FM, Vet Med, Pharmacology, College of Nursing, School of Packaging, Fisheries and Wildlife, MSU Library, and College of Osteopathic Medicine

 MST@MSU (Math, Science and Technology at Michigan State University) is a one-week summer program for academically talented students who are currently in grades 7and 8.
 The program has been designed to stimulate students to learn about new developments in mathematics, science, and technology, and to explore related career fields.

 MST@MSU Partners: MST@MSU currently employees faculty from MSU NSCL-National Superconducting Cyclotron Laboratory, MSU Community Music School, Kinesiology, and Culinary Services.